The Poor Man’s Copyright is bunk. It may sound wonderful in theory, but here’s why it’s wrong, stupid & doesn’t work. At all. Ever.

 Other methods of proving creation date.

-There are other waps of proving copyright and more importantly date of claim – publication in a dated periodical (newspaper, magazine, etc) for example – and every use of your artwork accrues additional ownership and ability to prove when you created the artwork (ie: before the person who ripped it).
+There are other ways of proving copyright and more importantly date of claim – publication in a dated periodical (newspaper, magazine, etc) for example – and every use of your artwork accrues additional ownership and ability to prove when you created the artwork (ie: before the person who ripped it).
 For more on copyright, here’s a brief overview that ties things up pretty nicely.

 Oh yeah – before I forget: IANAL (I am not a lawer) so any legal info presented here is worth exactly what you paid for it.